-The United States Occupational Safety and Health Administration (OSHA) defines flammable solids as follows: a flammable solid is a solid that is readily combustible or may cause or contribute to fire through friction.
+The Globally Harmonized System (GHS) of classification and labeling of chemicals defines flammable solids as follows: a flammable solid is a solid that is readily combustible or may cause or contribute to fire through friction.
 Readily combustible solids are powdered, granular, or pasty chemicals that can be easily ignited by brief contact with an ignition source, such as a burning match, and the resulting flame spreads rapidly.
 There are two categories of flammable solids: category 1 materials are rapidly burning metals and compounds very resistant to being extinguished by water; category 2 materials are slower burning metals and compounds that are susceptible to extinguishment by water.